ivankovnatsky/textcast/README.md

 - [ ] Remove redundant warnings in pytest
 - [ ] Make sure pytest shows quota errors

-## Disclaimer

-Code is almost exclusively written by GPT-4 and GPT-4o models.

 ## Inspired by

 * Long frustration of unread articles